 Take this article as an example.
-The very first sentence reads, “If you’re looking to create a blog and make money, understanding how to increase a conversion rate is key.”
+The very first sentence reads, “If you’re looking to turn your blog into consistent monthly revenue, understanding how to increase a conversion rate is key.”

 Any reader finding this article is obviously searching for how to increase their conversion rate.
 This opening statement is direct, to the point, and 100% on topic.
 It then takes the reader immediately to the second critical part of the APP method, the promise.

 With the “promise” portion of the APP method, you are promising on the delivery of the answer your reader is searching for.
 This is crucial.

 Your first few sentences grab their attention, and then they read on for confirmation.
 If it’s not there to their liking (guess what?)… bounce!

 So be clear in the delivery of your promise.
 Again, no beating around the bush.
 No storytelling just yet.
 The first seconds when your reader gets to your site are crucial.

 If you don’t grab your reader’s attention in the first 15 seconds they’re going bye bye!